Academic Handbook Health and Safety

 2. Showers and changing rooms

-2. The Facilities Manager is responsible for ensuring that any welfare facilities that fall within our demise are well maintained and available for use, such as:
+2. The Head of Facilities is responsible for ensuring that any welfare facilities that fall within the University demise are well maintained and available for use, such as:

 1. Toilets and washbasins